Klinogicare® Quantum Magnetic Storm

 Low-intensity field for gentle metabolic stimulation, without muscle contraction.

-High-Intensity Focused Electromagnetic Technology (HIFEM)
+High-Intensity Focused Electromagnetic technology (HIFEM)

 Static Magnetic Therapy